renpy/renpy/sphinx/source/config.rst

     If true, the game will autosave.
 If false, no autosaving will occur.

-.. var:: config.hyperlink_callback = ...

-    A function that is called with the argument to a hyperlink (the {a=...}{/a} text tag) when that hyperlink is clicked.
-The argument is a string.

-    This defaults to a function that,

-    * If the argument begins with "http:", opens the argument in a web browser.
-    * Otherwise, interprets the argument as a label, and calls that label in a new context.

-.. var:: config.hyperlink_focus = None

-    If not None, a function that is called when a hyperlink gains or loses focus.
-When focus is gained, this function is called with a single argument, the argument of the hyperlink.
-When focus is lost, the function is called with None as its argument.

-.. var:: config.hyperlink_styler = ...

-     A function that is called to determine the style of hyperlinks.
-The function is called with a single argument, the argument of the hyperlink.
-It should return a style object, not a string.

 .. var:: config.image_cache_size = 8

     This is used to set the size of the image cache, as a multiple of